willguest/ICVR/README.md

 ## 📄 Documentation

 Each class is documented in a corresponding markdown file, and linked in the class definition summary.
-The top level can be found [here](https://github.com/willguest/ICVR/tree/develop/Documentation), along with instructions on how to contribute.
+The [top level](https://github.com/willguest/ICVR/tree/develop/Documentation) constains instructions on how to add docuementation to any contributions.

 ## 🌐 Self-Hosting